open-telemetry/opentelemetry-specification/specification/metrics/api.md

 the distribution of values (e.g., queue size).
 The median value is considered useful information for grouping measurements.

-grouping instruments semantically capture more information than adding instruments.  grouping measurements are more expensive than adding measurements, by this definition.
+Grouping instruments semantically capture more information than adding instruments.  grouping measurements are more expensive than adding measurements, by this definition.
 Users will choose adding instruments except when they expect to get value from the